 Objective 3: Support Career Development

-Career development is intricately tied with retention and skill development, but it can be considered its own unique objective.
-Companies should focus on career development for several reasons, but this quote from an MIT Sloan article nicely sums up its importance:
+reer development is intricately tied with retention and skill development, but it can be considered its own unique objective.
+Companies should focus on career development for several reasons, including helping employees recognize and advance their career trajectory.
+Structured mentoring programs play a crucial role in this by guiding employees in their skill development and overall career advancement.
+This quote from an MIT Sloan article nicely sums up its importance:

 “Sixty-seven percent of the individual contributors surveyed said they want to advance their career, but 49% said a lack of good career advice has hurt their job trajectory.
 Too often, executives ask employees to chart their own paths under the guise of empowerment, leaving them aimless.”